Drug Possession Lawyer in Boston

 • Community service

 If you are convicted of drug possession, you will also have a criminal record.
 This can make it difficult to find employment, housing, and educational opportunities in the future.
 If you are a non-citizen, you could also face deportation.
+Understanding the full implications beyond immediate penalties is crucial for anyone facing these charges, which is why seeking skilled legal counsel quickly is important.

 Defenses Against Drug Possession Charges